seng438-winter-2023/seng438-a5-D0tzi/seng438-a5-team_number.md

 # How the team work/effort was divided and managed

-# How the team work/effort was divided and managed

 For this lab, Jack and Arion mostly focused on using C-SFRAT to analyze data and create charts using the failure data provided.
 Ben and Brenek mostly used RDC-11 to create graphs with the failure data provided.

 # Difficulties encountered, challenges overcome, and lessons learned